facklambda/blog/content/five.md

 +++
-title = "beerlicht"
+title = "beerlicht pt 2"
-description = "will-o'-the-WISP"
+description = "the electric boogaloo"

 # The date of the post.
 # Two formats are allowed: YYYY-MM-DD (2012-10-02) and RFC3339 (2002-10-02T15:00:00Z).